robang74/chatbots-for-fun/chatgpt-vs-human-real-reasoning.md

 ### UPDATE 29.11.2024

 Do not expect the same results.
-Logged into the same session (which in the meantime I carried on even more) after my exhausted quota was renewed and ChaptGPT has been lobotomized a little down (or the configuration of that session/account).
+Logged into the same session (which in the meantime I carried on even more) after my exhausted quota was renewed and ChaptGPT has been lobotomized a little down (or the configuration of my session/account).

 Like in that era in which it was common to burn witches.
 It is not the first time that it has happened.
 Moreover, the post that I reshared from which I took the image from Apple, has been removed or I have been blocked by the author.